learn-co-curriculum/dsc-derivatives-chain-rule/README.md

 ## Objectives

 You will be able to:
-- Understand how the chain rule for derivatives works
+- Use chain rule to calculate the derivative of composite funtions

 ## The chain rule